Rupa830904/Student-management-culture-school/README.md

 - Python - Python was the main language used to build the application.
 - Python packages used:
    - Gspread - This was used as data storage in order to store the bike and booking information.
-   -
+   - pandas - This was used to convert the worksheet data into a dataframe and then work on it.

-Testing
+# Testing
-Functional Testing
+## Functional Testing
-Below are the test execution of positive functional tests:
+### Below are the test execution of positive functional tests:

+### Below are the test execution of negative functional tests:

 Negative input validation testing was performed on all menu options to ensure correct input.
-All options behaved as expected, alerting the user of invalid inoput and then asking for input again.
+All options behaved as expected, alerting the user of invalid input and then asking for input again.

-Pep8 Validation
+## Pep8 Validation
 All python code was ran through pycodestyle validation and any warnings or errors were fixed.
 Code then validated successfully.

 ![PEP8 validation](docs/screenshots/PEP8_pycodestyle.JPG)